-The Molecular Biology, Microbiology and Biochemistry Graduate Program is an interdisciplinary graduate program providing training leading to either the Doctor of Philosophy (Ph.D.) or Master of Science (M.S.) degrees in Molecular Biology, Microbiology and Biochemistry.
+The Molecular Biology, Microbiology and Biochemistry Graduate Program (MBMB) is an interdisciplinary graduate program providing training leading to either the Doctor of Philosophy (Ph.D.) or Master of Science (M.S.) degrees in Molecular Biology, Microbiology and Biochemistry.

 The program draws its faculty from basic science departments in the SIU School of Medicine (Carbondale and Springfield campus) and the College of Science (Carbondale campus).

-Faculty include members of the:
+Faculty include members of these departments:

 The program offers advanced training in biochemistry, biophysics, bacteriology, genetics, immunology, microbial physiology, virology, mycology, cancer biology, molecular biology, cell biology, developmental biology, and structural biology.
 The participating departments have modern, well-equipped research laboratories and supporting facilities for confocal and electron microscopy, imaging, and flow cytometry.